thelittlemitak/thelittlemitak/README.md

 ## Know me more! 🙃

 - I was born on an island called Ibiza (ES) 🌴 and I live in Berlin (DE) since 2017.
-- I am a techno producer! 🎵 Here are some of my tracks https://soundcloud.com/totfosk
+- I am a techno and drone/ambient producer! 🎵 Here are some of my tracks https://soundcloud.com/totfosk
 - I am a rock and jazz drummer! 🥁 Watch me play on https://www.youtube.com/@totfosk
 - I play piano and create YouTube videos where I explain various topics.
 You can find them all on my YouTube channel.
 - I am also passionate about sports 🥊, healthy diets 🥕, mindfullness 🧘🏻‍♂️ and languages 📕.